TRIQS/dft_tools/doc/guide/dftdmft_singleshot.rst

-You can see in this code snipet, that all results of this calculation will be stored in a separate subgroup in the hdf file, called `dmft_output`.
+You can see in this code snipet, that all results of this calculation will be stored in a separate subgroup in the hdf5 file, called `dmft_output`.
 Removing this subgroup allows you to reset your calculation to the starting point easily.